tuananh/reader2/README.md

 - [ ] Reduce wasm binary size.
 Look more into TinyGo.
 - [ ] Find out how to trigger a `js.Func` at init.
+- [ ] Generate post thumbnail if available.

 ## License